ArchIsOverrated/VM-TUNE/README.md

 	server supplies (uses `curl` with `-J` or falls back to `wget`).
 - **`install_looking-glass.sh`**: installer for Looking Glass (if present) —
 	read the script header for options.

+**Warning**
+Do not run the virtual machine in the BTRFS file system it may be significantly more laggy